gophercoders/website/content/lessons/KS2/lower/further-words.md

 The syntax highlighting is indicating that something is wrong.
 The strings should be the only text highligted in <span style="color:#ff00ff">pink</span>.
-But this is not the case. <span style="color:#ff00ff">Pink</span> is also being used to highlight the functions names, which should be black.
+But this is not the case. <span style="color:#ff00ff">Pink</span> is also being used to highlight the function's names, which should be black.
 {{% /expandingButton %}}

 {{% expandingButton id="badstring-answers" name="Answer" %}}